-Early Alert Program (EAP):
+Early Alert Program

-The nature of the accelerated block curriculum of the College of Pharmacy (COP) warrants rapid intervention with students struggling with academics or student life, which highlights the need for an early alert/intervention program.

-The EAP, housed in the Office of Student Affairs and Admissions (OSAA), and managed by the Director of Student Services (DSS) within the Enflux system.
+The nature of the accelerated block curriculum of the COP warrants rapid intervention with struggling students which highlights the need for an early alert/intervention program.
+The Early Alert Program (EAP) is housed in the OSAA and managed by the DSS within the Enflux system.
 The EAP functions to identify, evaluate and manage academic, emotional/psychological, behavioral, professional, code of conduct or technical standards issues that may interfere with student success.
 Through the EAP, identification of such issues can occur early and be addressed as quickly as possible to enable students to remain on track for success.
-If initial interventions fail to address the concerns and the issues continue or worsen, a full report of early alerts (EAs) for a student will be provided to the SPPC to determine next steps.
+If initial interventions fail to address the concerns and the issues continue or worsen, a full report of early alerts (EAs) for a student will be provided to the SPPC to determine the next steps.
 Reported issues will be evaluated and addressed as defined by the following procedures.